journeyman-cc/smeagol/resources/public/content/Introduction.md

 ![One wiki to rule them all](https://www.weft.scot/images/smeagol.png)

 # Welcome to Smeagol!
-Smeagol is a simple Wiki engine inspired by [Gollum](https://github.com/gollum/gollum/wiki).
-Gollum is a Wiki engine written in Ruby, which uses a number of simple text formats including [Markdown](http://daringfireball.net/projects/markdown/), and which uses [Git](http://git-scm.com/) to provide versioning and backup.
-I needed a new Wiki for a project and thought Gollum would be ideal - but unfortunately it doesn't provide user authentication, which I needed, and it was simpler for me to reimplement the bits I did need in Clojure than to modify Gollum.

-So at this stage Smeagol is a Wiki engine written in Clojure which uses Markdown as its text format, which does have user authentication, and which uses Git as its versioning and backup system.
+Smeagol is a hackable, extensible Wiki engine which is reasonably user-friendly.
+It uses [Markdown](http://daringfireball.net/projects/markdown/) as its text format, and [Git](http://git-scm.com/) to provide versioning and backup.

-## Status
-Smeagol is now a fully working small Wiki engine, and meets my own immediate needs.

 ## Using Smeagol
 Read the [[User Documentation]] for an introduction to all Smeagol's features.

 ## Markup syntax
 Smeagol uses the Markdown format as provided by [markdown-clj](https://github.com/yogthos/markdown-clj), with the addition that anything enclosed in double square brackets, \[\[like this\]\], will be treated as a link into the wiki itself.
+The markdown format is extensible, and has extensions already for inclusions, for data visualisations and for picture galleries.
 Read more about [[Extensible Markup]].

 ## Security and authentication
 Smeagol now has good security and authentication.
 While the initial password supplied with the system is not encrypted, when it is changed it will be; and passwords for new users added through the user administration pages are encrypted.
 Read more about [[Security and authentication]].